atterholt/atterholt.github.io/index.md

 * * *

 Welcome!
-I'm an observational seismologist and PhD student at Caltech working under the advisement of Zach Ross and Zhongwen Zhan.
-My research incorporates techniques from applied mathematics and new instrumentation to better understand crustal structures and earthquake source processes.
+I'm an observational seismologist and incoming Mendenhall Postdoctoral Fellow at the US Geological Survey.
+My research incorporates techniques from applied mathematics and photonic seismology to better understand crustal structures and earthquake source processes.
 When I'm not looking at wiggle plots, I can be found playing with my puppy or losing at backgammon.
-For my complete publication record, please visit my [Google Scholar page](https://scholar.google.com/citations?user=1rW1gSwAAAAJ&hl=en&oi=ao).
-Also, check out some of the software on my [Github page](https://github.com/atterholt).
+For my complete publication record and background, please see my CV.
+Also, check out the software on my [Github page](https://github.com/atterholt).

 <h3 style="color:SteelBlue">
   Education
 </h3>
 <ul class="a">
-  <li>California Institute of Technology (2019-present) - PhD (in progress) Geophysics</li>
+  <li>California Institute of Technology (2019-2024) - PhD Geophysics</li>
   <li>Indiana University (2015-2019) - BS Mathematics and BS Geological Sciences</li>
 </ul>